-After Kim Dotcom’s Megaupload was taken down, the German hacker and Internet entrepreneur turned his attention towards an Internet that the government cannot control nor can corporations snoop on what the users are doing.
-The decentralized Internet’s model is not very clear at this moment but it is clear that it won’t be tied to IP addresses and will steer clear of any government or corporate agencies wanting to know what you have been doing on your Internet.
+After Kim Dotcom’s Megaupload was taken down, the German hacker and Internet entrepreneur turned his attention to an Internet that the government cannot control, nor can corporations snoop on what the users are doing.
+The decentralized Internet model is not very clear at this moment, but it won’t be tied to IP addresses.
+It will clear any government or corporate agencies wanting to know what you have been doing on your Internet.

-Currently, the model – though not explained completely – is open for crowdfunding and Kim Dotcom says he will launch it on the anniversary of government taking his Megaupload site down.
-He also says that though the initial reception of the model may not be much, ten years from now, the concept will be understood by everyone and there will be more and more people (users) opting in for the decentralized Internet that he names Meganet.
-He claims that the model will work in a way that no one except the user can know what he or she is doing on the Internet.
-That is a big claim and it requires volunteers to be accomplished.
+Currently, the model – though not explained entirely – is open for crowdfunding, and Kim Dotcom says he will launch it on the anniversary of the government taking his Megaupload site down.
+He also says that though the initial reception of the model may not be much, ten years from now, the concept will be understood by everyone, and there will be more and more people (users) opting in for the decentralized Internet he names Meganet.
+He claims that the model will work so that no one except the user can know what they are doing on the Internet.
+That is a big claim, and it requires volunteers to be accomplished.
 There are many benefits, privacy being the foremost, which makes Kim Dotcom believe that many people will come forward and start using Meganet.

 How does Decentralized Internet work

-This section has been created based on the many articles and threads on the decentralized Internet on the web.
+This section has been created based on the many articles and threads on the decentralized Internet.
 These communications were enough to give me a rough idea of how the decentralized Internet will work.

-People using mobile devices do not know how much of their bandwidth lies idle and is never used. decentralized Internet will make use of this bandwidth to provide Internet to everyone who signs up for it.
-The current Internet will be used just a stub so that people can launch the decentralized Internet and then go worry-free.
+People using mobile devices do not know how much of their bandwidth lies idle and is never used.
+Decentralized Internet will use this bandwidth to provide Internet to everyone who signs up for it.
+The current Internet will be just a stub so people can launch the decentralized Internet and then go worry-free.

 There are no direct costs involved except for the costs of data transfer on mobile devices.
-Meganet founder says that Meganet will not drain off the batteries of the users using Meganet – while transferring or forwarding data packets from one device to other.
+Meganet’s founder says that Meganet will not drain off the users’ batteries using Meganet – while transferring or forwarding data packets from one device to another.

 To put it in one line, you as a user will be both a client and a server.
-Your devices’ will make use of idle bandwidth on other connected mobile devices and in return, will provide bandwidth of your device to others.
-There won’t be possibilities of hacking even though the devices will be interconnected.
+Your devices will use idle bandwidth on other connected mobile devices and, in return, will provide bandwidth of your device to others.
+There won’t be hacking possibilities even though the devices will be interconnected.
 I am yet to find a solid backup to this statement.
 Like the TOR network, the connection may be a maze so that no one knows the IP address of where the Internet data packets are originating.
-Though it was in the news that users of TOR can be figured, Kim Dotcom is certain that his model has ample precautions to keep Meganet’s users happy and totally private.
+Though it was in the news that TOR users can be figured out, Kim Dotcom is confident that his model has ample precautions to keep Meganet’s users happy and private.

-Since there won’t be any need of government servers or ISP-provided DNS resolvers, they won’t be able to tap into the network and thus, the power of a decentralized Internet would be in the users’ hands.
+Since there won’t be any need for government servers or ISP-provided DNS resolvers, they won’t be able to tap into the network, and thus, the power of a decentralized Internet would be in the users’ hands.

 Now read: What is Darknet or Deepnet?